eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> L

+- **laid-back**: means relaxed and informal.
+For example: `The company has a laid-back atmosphere where employees can take breaks whenever they need`. -> This means the work environment is not stressful or strict.

 - **large**: means big, usually with many employees or a lot of money.
 For instance, He got a job at a large corporation.

 - **layouts**: are the arrangement or structure of elements on a page or interface.
 For example: `The layout of the homepage was changed to make it more user-friendly.` -> This means that the arrangement of elements on the homepage was adjusted to make it easier for users to navigate.